RivasCVA/iPlayMusic/README.md

 Please don't judge this project too harshly.
 It was my first iOS project in late 2017 during my Junior year of High School.
 I have learned a lot more about iOS developement since then.
 Everyone has to start somewhere, am I right?

 # Was it Published?
 Of course not.
-It was just a hobby project and is no where near being publishable.
-The songs it has are static, and one cannot download more songs.
+It was just a hobby project and is nowhere near being publishable.
+The downloaded songs are static, and the only way to add more songs would be to roll out an update with the new songs added in.